xiaoxiaoliu10/Agent-First-Organization/README.md

 ## 🛠️ Build A Demo Customer Service Agent

+Watch the tutorial on [YouTube](https://youtu.be/y1P2Ethvy0I) to learn how to build a customer service AI agent with Arklex.AI in just 20 minutes.

 <a href="https://youtu.be/y1P2Ethvy0I" target="_blank">
   <img src="assets/static/img/youtube_screenshot.png" alt="Build a customer service AI agent with Arklex.AI in 20 min" width="400">
 </a>

-Watch the tutorial on [YouTube](https://youtu.be/y1P2Ethvy0I) to learn how to build a customer service AI agent with Arklex.AI in just 20 minutes.

-> **:bulb:<span style="color:orange">Tip:</span>** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
+> **:bulb:** The following `--output-dir`, `--input-dir` and `--documents_dir` can be the same directory to save the generated files and the chatbot will use the generated files to run.
 E.g `--output-dir ./example/customer_service`.
 The following commands take *customer_service* chatbot as an example.

 **📊 1.
 Create Taskgraph and Initialize Worker**
 ```